magento/merchdocs/src/live-search/synonyms-type.md

 sweatshirt ![One-way selector]({% link live-search/assets/btn-one-way.png %}) hoodie

 pants ![One-way selector]({% link live-search/assets/btn-one-way.png %}) capris ![Multiple one-way selector]({% link live-search/assets/btn-multiple-one-way.png %}) calf-length-pants ![Multiple one-way selector]({% link live-search/assets/btn-multiple-one-way.png %}) peddle pushers

+## Best practices

+- Periodically review the [search terms](https://docs.magento.com/user-guide/marketing/search-terms.html) people use and add them to your Live Search synonym list.

+- Be consistent with the way terminology is used in your catalog.
+Keep in mind that there might be regional differences in usage, and sometimes within an industry.

+  For example, the singular term “pant” is often used in the fashion industry and sometimes in retail, although the plural form “pants” is more commonly used.
+(The word “pant” technically refers to the part of a garment that covers one leg, which is why you need a “pair of pants” to cover both legs.

+- It is never necessary to define both singular and plural forms a word as a synonym.
+If you have a mixture of singular and plural terms in your catalog, Search will find the correct set of products.

+  For example, if you use the word “pant” in the product name and a shopper searches for “pants”, the correct set of products is returned, and the singular word “pant” is offered as a suggestion.

+## Known issue

+- If a synonym term contains multiple words, each word is treated as a separate synonym.
+For example, if you define "time piece" as a synonym of "watch", both "time" and "piece" are treated as synonyms of watch.